STRML/JSXHint/README.md

   -h, --help             Display help and usage details
       --jsx-only         Only transform files with the .jsx extension.
                          Will run somewhat faster.
-      --6to5             Use 6to5 (acorn parser) instead of react esprima.
+      --babel            Use babel (6to5) instead of react esprima.
-                         Useful if you are using es6-module, etc. You must install the module `6to5` manually with npm.
+                         Useful if you are using es6-module, etc. You must install the module `babel` manually with npm.
-      --7to5             Use 6to5 with experimental support for ES7.
+      --babel-experimental  Use babel with experimental support for ES7.
                             Useful if you are using es7-async, etc.
       --harmony          Use react esprima with ES6 transformation support.
                          Useful if you are using both es6-class and react.
 ```